 Technology has transformed the way that companies conduct business.
 As a result, governments on a global scale are implementing regulations to protect their constituents from harm, especially as data privacy, data protection, and financial fraud become hot topics for the average citizen.

-As organizations continue to grow, it’s critical that they adhere to whatever regulatory compliance directives pertain to their specific industry.
+As organizations continue to grow, they must adhere to whatever regulatory compliance directives pertain to their specific industry.

 The importance of regulatory compliance largely stems from the understanding that companies need to maintain a minimum standard for the way they conduct their operations, such as how to handle customer and employee data or how to conduct retail transactions.